XRPLF/xrpl-dev-portal/content/data_v2.md

 Many queries may return more data than is reasonable to return in a single HTTP response.
 The Data API uses a "limit and marker" system to control how much is returned in a single response ("page") and to query for additional content.

 The `limit` query parameter to many requests restricts the response to a specific number of results in the response.
-The types of results and default values vary by based on the method.
-Most of the time, the `limit` is **200** by default, and can be set as high as **1000**.
-Any value over the maximum `limit` value is treated as the maximum instead.
+The types of results and default values vary based on the method.
+For most methods, the `limit` is **200** by default, and can be set as high as **1000**.
+If you specify a `limit` larger than the maximum, the API uses the maximum value instead.

 When a query has additional objects that are not contained in the current response, the JSON response contains a top-level field `marker` which indicates that you can retrieve additional results by including the contents of the `marker` field as the `marker` query parameter of a subsequent request.
 For the follow-up request, you should use the same parameters as the initial request.
 When the response omits the `marker` parameter, that indicates that you have reached the end of the queryable data.